PostHog/snowflake-export-plugin/README.md

 Export events to a Snowflake table regularly.

+:warning: If you have low volumes of data this can cause us to ship a high number of files to blob storage and for loading into Snowflake.
+This can translate into higher than usual billing because of blob storage api calls and the time it takes to list and load small files in Snowlfake.

 ## What This Does

 This plugin uses a Snowflake external stage to stage events in object storage - Amazon S3 or Google Cloud Storage.
 Staged events (stored in object storage as files containing event batches) are then copied into the final destination – your Snowflake table – once every 10 minutes (or a cadence of your choosing).